louisonbrault/coinche/README.md

 This is a personal project that I develop on my free time.
 It's a web application which wants to show us who is the best Belote player between my teammates.

+## Plateforme
+This website is optimized for a mobile screen.
+It does not look good on a laptop.

 ## Hosting
 The application is hosted on a Digital Ocean App.
 The public url is https://teamboulding.fr.